railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 reference, for example: MB1345678.
 The system may then show you a warning because this lot is not in stock, but you can ignore this message.

-The production order must be in the closed state as shown in the figure :ref:`mrpprdfrm`.
+The production order must be in the closed state as shown in the figure :ref:`fig-mrpprdfrm`.

 .. _fig-mrpprdfrm: